Latest Government Updates

 Friday 22nd January

-More information on the Closed Business Lockdown Payment (CBLP) and Local Restrictions Support Grants (LRSG (CLosed) Addendum) published
+More Information on Closed Business Lockdown Payment (CBLP) and Local Restrictions Support Grants (LRSG) Published

-Details of the CBLP and LRSG additional support for businesses that are a ratepayer and pay business rates have been published.
-Details of the CBLP, to help business that were required to close as a result of national restrictions on the 5th January, can be found here, with information about the LRSG, that helps businesses that were open but then required to close from 5th November to 2nd December, and from 5th January, here.
+Details of the additional support under the CBLP and LRSG for businesses paying business rates have been published.
+Details of the CBLP, for business required to close as a result of national restrictions on the 5th January, can be found here.
+Information about the LRSG, to help businesses that were open but then required to close from 5th November to 2nd December, and again from 5th January, can be found here.

 Friday 15th January

 Court Decides Insurers Must Pay Out on Business Interruption Insurance Policies